arkency/posts/posts/2012-10-11-sending-async-data-from-rails-into-the-world.md

 ---
-title: "Sending async data from Rails into the world"
+title: "Sending async data from Rails into the world - Part Ⅰ"
 created_at: 2012-10-11 10:56:22 +0200
 kind: article
 publish: true